If you’re looking for an easy, free way to make your WordPress website faster and more secure, Cloudflare is the answer.

 Note: To see your website changes take effect right away, try purging your cache (Dashboard > Caching > Purge Cache).

 Cloudflare SSL Configuration

-Page rules can help you to build a secure experience on your site.
-It will let you control which Cloudflare settings trigger on a given URL by you.
+Page rules can help you create a secure environment on your site.
+They let you decide which Cloudflare settings take effect for certain URLs.

-If you have a self-hosted WordPress site, then you can give the admin URL as yoursite.com/wp-admin and you can able to choose the cache level, security level, and SSL settings from Cloudflare for that URL.
-Read the guide on must-have page rules for everyone, provided by Cloudflare.
+For example, if you have a WordPress site, you can set the admin URL to yoursite.com/wp-admin and then configure the cache level, security level, and SSL settings from Cloudflare.

 Cloudflare WordPress Plugin

 Cloudflare’s WordPress Plugin can help you beef up the security of your website.

 Getting set up is super easy: all you need to do is enter your Cloudflare API keys and your email address.